A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Other surveys

 Benedetti et al. \cite{benedetti2019parameterized} reviewed parametrized quantum circuits, which are arguably the quantum analogous of NN models.
 The Variational Quantum Algorithms, which employ parameterized quantum circuits, are also discussed in \cite{cerezo2020variational}.
 Kamruzzaman et al. \cite{kamruzzaman2019quantum} reviewed the status of (theoretical) Quantum Neural Networks and their limitations.
-Allcock and Zhang \cite{allcock2019quantum} focused on quantum generalizations and applications of some popular neural-network concepts, like Boltzmann machine, generative adversarial networks, and autoencoders.
+Allcock and Zhang \cite{allcock2019quantum} focused on quantum generalizations and applications of some popular neural-network concepts, like Boltzmann machine, generative adversarial networks, and autoencoders. \h{Recently, Magini et al. \cite{mangini2021quantum} gave a concise overview of the main directions that have been taken to develop quantum artificial neural networks. }